andywaite/unusable-podcast/readme.md

 - Edit static/podcasts/podcast.rss - add new item
 - Run command "hugo" to build the site.
 - Commit and push
+- Copy rendered HTML from live page and add to feed.
+Then commit and push again.
 - Check feed is valid with http://castfeedvalidator.com/ & https://validator.w3.org/feed/check.cgi?url=https%3A%2F%2Fpodcast.theunusable.com%2Fpodcast.rss

 Guide for creating a video
-- Create a video version in iMovie, fade to black 20 seconds before.
+- Create a video version in iMovie, fade to black 20 seconds before end.
-- Upload video version to Youtube & add the description from the page
+- Upload video version to Youtube & add the description from the page, including links
-- Add the end links
+- Add the end links in Youtube